 The lab is maintained by Assistant Professor John Rodriguez and knowledgeable student workers.
 The audio lab serves as a hub for students and faculty who wish to create real podcast productions or record and edit voice-overs for video projects.

 Digital Mac Lab

-Mass Communication houses an extensive and state of the art Mac Lab.
-The Mac lab consists of 21 x 27” iMacs which are fully loaded with the latest hardware as well as software, such as: Adobe Photoshop, Illustrator, Flash, Dreamweaver, InDesign, Acrobat Pro, and Final Cut Express.
-The MCOM Mac Lab also maintains 10 x flatbed scanners, 10 x Wacom Tablets, 6 x Olympus E-510 Digital SLRs, 2 x Nikon D30s, and makes use of a HD projector for teaching and presentations.
+Mass Communication houses an extensive and state-of-the-art Mac lab.
+The Mac lab consists of twenty-one 27” iMacs which are fully loaded with the latest hardware, as well as software such as Adobe Photoshop, Illustrator, Flash, Dreamweaver, InDesign, Acrobat Pro, and Final Cut Express.
+The MCOM Mac Lab also maintains 10 flatbed scanners, 10 Wacom Tablets, six Olympus E-510 Digital SLRs, and two Nikon D30s, and makes use of an HD projector for teaching and presentations.

 Instruction is provided by professors, Dr. Bette Kauffman, Dr. Chris Mapp, Dr. Peggy Bowers, and John Rodriguez, MFA of the MCOM program and the student workers, who maintain the equipment.
 Our lab is used to develop campaign ideas, create communication design projects, edit video, develop websites, and deliver curriculum instruction.

 Mass Communication houses a state-of-the-art digital video production lab.
 This lab is used for post-production editing and special effects creation.
 The lab maintains seven high-end dual core Xeon Mac Pros; each Mac Pro makes use of dual 24” Mac Studio monitors.
 The production lab also has a video ingestion device for quick capture of recorded footage.